samsquire/ideas2/README.md

 # 92. GUI Thunks

-Operations can be queued in a desktop environment without a macro recording functionality.
+Operations can be visually queued by interacting with objects that represent a pending operation as if it had been completed.
 See https://github.com/samsquire/gui-thunks

 # 93. Distributed spreadsheets